jakorten/bomtool/README.md

     onlytotals # removes the tab and csv files after generating a .sum.csv file.

-Requires:
+Required Python3 libraries:

     pandas
     re
     sys
+    os

-And will gracefully remind you to install any of these in case they would be missing.
+Note: the script will remind you to install any of these in case they would be missing.